Every career path always has various myths that surround it and it is always good to address them and expose them for their truth or falseness.

 It is highly competitive

 Another factor that makes sound engineering a difficult career is that it is highly competitive and your competition will usually have years of experience under their belt.
-Making any sort of impact will mean being able to put your best foot forward and do the work.
+Making any sort of impact will mean being able to put your best foot forward and do the work (explore the competitiveness of sound engineering).

 You’ll mostly learn on the job